 Some of them come from other parts of NTNU or the university’s close partner SINTEF, and others come from completely different institutions.

 You may also like: Energy performance ratings mean nothing for home buyers

 Since the turn of the millennium, more than 70 per cent of Norway’s major projects have been completed at a cost lower than the budget limit adopted by Parliament.
 This has resulted in big savings for the country.

 But this situation applies to Norway.
 In other countries the results aren’t as good, but comparing between countries is challenging since planning and decision-making processes can vary considerably.

-In fact, quality assurance prior to investment decisions is relatively uncommon, and post-project evaluations are even rarer.
+In fact, quality assurance prior to investment decisions through stocks trading platform is relatively uncommon, and post-project evaluations are even rarer.
 In addition to Norway, only the UK and a few other countries are doing something similar, even when things go awry.